rdegges/flask-dynamo/docs/quickstart.rst

 ------------------------

-If you would like to specify the boto3 session that Flask-dynamo should use, you can specify it by providing the boto3 session in the app config.
+If you would like to specify the boto3 session that Flask-dynamo should use, flask-dynamo has an option in the app config.
 This is optional, and if you don't specify a session, flask-dynamo will create one for you.
 This may be useful if you want to reuse the boto3 session with multiple plugins.

 - ``DYNAMO_SESSION`` - *optional* Sets the boto3 session that flask-dynamo
   should use. eg::